A globally competitive defence industry

 Australia holds 3 key defence events covering land, air and sea:

-All 3 events brings together key domestic and international players in defence.
-This includes industry, government, and academia of all levels.
-Participants meet to do business and discuss the opportunities and challenges.
+All 3 events bring together key domestic and international players in defence.
+This includes senior industry, government, and academia representatives; military and security end-users; and buyers.
+Participants meet to do business and explore opportunities for defence and industrial collaboration.

 Austrade works closely with Australia's Department of Defence to support Team Defence Australia (TDA) at defence trade shows around the world.
 TDA is the premier national platform for export-capable Australian defence and dual-use companies.
-They showcase goods, services, technology and solutions to a global audience.
+It showcases goods, services, technology and solutions to a global audience.
+Australia also supports target defence trade missions, building industrial collaboration with allies and partners.

 Incentives, grants and support